SSyncropel Docs

 If you skipped the Namespaces concept page, read the first three sections first — they explain the WHY this tutorial demonstrates.

-Step 1: confirm the daemon is healthy
+Step 1: confirm the instance is healthy

 spl doctor